This problem occurs for one or more of the following reasons:

 If Outlook is in use by another process, this information is displayed in the status bar at the bottom of the screen.
 If you try to perform other actions while Outlook is in use, Outlook may not respond.
 Let the task in process finish its job before you try another action.

-Method 3: Investigate possible add-in issues
+Step 4: Investigate possible add-in issues

 Although add-ins can enhance your user experience, they can occasionally interfere or conflict with Outlook.
 Try to start Outlook without any add-ins running.